josecoelho96/neecathon-slack-bot/README.md

 ### View user details
 `/detalhes-participante <@user|user-id>`
 Used to list details of a participant.
 The `@user` or `user-id` must be provided.
+### List last user transactions
+`/meus-movimentos <qty>`
+List user transactions.
+If the user has a team, list his last `qty` transactions.
+If the current user doesn't have a team, an error message appears stating how to join a team.

 ## Current features:
 - Request origin verification/validation